RGBCube/ThemeNix/README.md

 ```
 </details>

-Themes have 2 special properties, which are `with0x` and `withHashtag`.
+Themes have 2 special color properties, which are `with0x` and `withHashtag`.
 This will prefix every color with the thing you selected.

 ```nix